Duncan Sommerville: Early life

-In 1910 Sommerville reported to the British Association on the need for a bibliography on non-euclidean geometry, noting that the field had no International Association like the Quaternion Society to sponsor it.
+In 1910 Sommerville reported to the British Association on the need for a bibliography on non-euclidean geometry, noting that the field had no International Association like the Quaternion Association to sponsor it.

 In 1911 Sommerville published his compiled bibliography of works on non-euclidean geometry, and it received favorable reviews.
 In 1970 Chelsea Publishing issued a second edition which referred to collected works then available of some of the cited authors.

 Sommerville was elected a Fellow of the Royal Society of Edinburgh in 1911.
 His proposers were Peter Redford Scott Lang, Robert Alexander Robertson, William Peddie and George Chrystal.

 Family

 In 1912 he married Louisa Agnes Beveridge.

 Work in New Zealand

 In 1915 Sommerville went to New Zealand to take up the Chair of Pure and Applied Mathematics at the Victoria College of Wellington.

 Duncan became interested in honeycombs and wrote "Division of space by congruent triangles and tetrahedra" in 1923.
 The following year he extended results to n-dimensional space.

 He also discovered the Dehn–Sommerville equations for the number of faces of convex polytopes.

 Sommerville used geometry to describe the voting theory of a preferential ballot.
 He addressed Nanson's method where n candidates are ordered by voters into a sequence of preferences.
 Sommerville shows that the outcomes lie in n ! simplexes that cover the surface of an n − 2 dimensional spherical space.

 When his Introduction to Geometry of N Dimensions appeared in 1929, it received a positive review from B. C. Wong in the American Mathematical Monthly.

 Sommerville was co-founder and first secretary of the New Zealand Astronomical Society (1920).
 He was President of Section A of the Australasian Association for the Advancement of Science meeting, Adelaide (1924).
 In 1926 he became a fellow of the Royal Astronomical Society.

 He died in New Zealand on 31 January 1934.